FruitbatM/explore-national-parks-of-japan/testing.md

   - Lenovo ThinkBook 13S (Chrome, Microsoft Edge & Firefox)

 The results were consistent, the website is platform-cross compatible and responsive.
 Furthermore, using DevTools I checked responsiveness for different screen sizes for mobile and tablet devices.
-Couple of issues were found and fixed all described under [Encountered Issues](#encountered-issues) section.
+Several issues were found and fixed all described under [Encountered Issues](#encountered-issues) section.

 # Encountered Issues